rei/rei-cedar-docs/docs/components/form-group/README.md

 # Overview

-CdrFormGroup is a simple wrapper component that allows for composing various form layouts.
+CdrFormGroup is a simple wrapper component that provides structure and consistent spacing when composing various form layouts.

-Use to group form controls and provide structure and consistent spacing within a form.
+Grouping related form controls makes forms more understandable for all users, and utilizing the `fieldset` and `legend` elements provides necessary context for users that rely on screen readers.

 ## Default